robert0714/mastering-kafka-streams-and-ksqldb-2021/chapter-07/README.md

 builder.addStateStore(storeBuilder); 1
 ```
-1. In [Example 7-4](#example-7-4-example-usage-of-the-addstatestore-method), we discussed an optional second parameter to the Topology#addStateStore method, which specifies the processor names that should be connected with the state store.
-Here, we omit the second parameter, so this state store is dangling (though we will connect it in the next code block).
+1. In [Example 7-4](#example-7-4-example-usage-of-the-addstatestore-method), we discussed an optional second parameter to the **Topology#addStateStore** method, which specifies the processor names that should be connected with the state store.
+Here, we omit the second parameter, so this state store is ***dangling*** (though we will connect it in the next code block).

 Now, we need to make a decision.
-Do we use a processor or transformer for refactoring the Digital Twin Processor step?
+Do we use a processor or transformer for refactoring the **Digital Twin Processor** step?
 Looking at the definitions in the preceding tables, you may be tempted to use the process operator since we already implemented the Processor interface in the pure Processor API version of our app (see [Example 7-5](#example-7-5-a-stateful-processor-for-creating-digital-twin-records)).
 If we were to take this approach (which is problematic for reasons we’ll discuss shortly), we’d end up with the following implementation:
 ```java
 highWinds.process(
   DigitalTwinProcessor::new, 1
   "digital-twin-store"); 2
 ```
-1. A ProcessSupplier, which is used to retrieve an instance of our DigitalTwinProcessor.
+1. A ProcessSupplier, which is used to retrieve an instance of our **DigitalTwinProcessor**.
 2. The name of the state store that our processor will interact with.

-Unfortunately, this isn’t ideal because we need to connect a sink processor to this node, and the process operator is a terminal operation.
+Unfortunately, this isn’t ideal because we need to connect a sink processor to this node, and the **process** operator is a terminal operation.
 Instead, one of the transformer operators would work better here since it allows us to easily connect a sink processor (as we’ll see shortly).
 Now, looking at [Table 7-4](#table-7-4-various-transform-operators-that-are-available-in-kafka-streams), let’s find an operator that meets our requirements:

 * Each input record will always produce one output record (1:1 mapping)
 * We need read-only access to the record key since we’re performing point lookups in our state store, but do not need to modify the key in any way

-The operator that best fits these requirements is transformValues (the variation that uses a ValueTransformerWithKey).
-We’ve already implemented the computational logic for this step using a Processor (see [Example 7-5](#example-7-5-a-stateful-processor-for-creating-digital-twin-records)), so we just need to implement the ValueTransformerWithKey interface and copy the logic from the process method in [Example 7-5](#example-7-5-a-stateful-processor-for-creating-digital-twin-records) to the transform method, shown in the following.
+The operator that best fits these requirements is **transformValues** (the variation that uses a **ValueTransformerWithKey**).
+We’ve already implemented the computational logic for this step using a Processor (see [Example 7-5](#example-7-5-a-stateful-processor-for-creating-digital-twin-records)), so we just need to implement the **ValueTransformerWithKey** interface and copy the logic from the process method in [Example 7-5](#example-7-5-a-stateful-processor-for-creating-digital-twin-records) to the **transform** method, shown in the following.
 Most of the code has been omitted because it’s the same as the processor implementation.
 The changes are highlighted in the annotations following this example:

 ```java
 public class DigitalTwinValueTransformerWithKey